 POST ELECTION NIGHT RESULTS

-After election night, results will be available after 12 Noon the day after the election.
-Supplemental counts will be scheduled approximately 3 days after the election.
-This count is conducted to get the majority of the outstanding ballots counted at the beginning of the canvass process.
+Supplemental counts of outstanding ballots will be scheduled to begin approximately 3 days after the election.
+These counts are conducted to get the majority of Vote By Mail and provisional ballots tallied during the canvass process.

 Outstanding ballots include: